AymericPalaric/Masked-Owl-Detection/README.md

 - `python3 src/scripts/evaluate.py --model_path <path_to_model> --model_name <model_name>`: to evaluate the classification model (get metrics in the terminal and the confusion matrix in a saved png file).
 Same additional options as the previous script can be added.

 # GUI
+Two types of GUI are available: a more simple one, launched through a command line, that can only deal with 1 record of 1h at the time, and a more complex one, launched through an executable, that can deal with multiple audio records at the time.

-To launch the graphic interface, run the command ` python3 -m  streamlit run src/gui/gui.py --server.maxUploadSize 500` at the root of the project.
+**To launch the *single file* graphic interface**: run the command ` python3 -m  streamlit run src/gui/gui.py --server.maxUploadSize 500` at the root of the project.
 The interface will run in your browser.

 You will then have multiple parameters to play with, or to keep to default:
 - The size of the window that will be sliding over the whole audio ;